sirupenp/datasciencecoursera/README.md

 Finally, the TrainDataTbl is appended with the TestDataTbl.

-For step 2 only the columns with MEAN and DEV in the names are picked and assigned to the FinalDataTbl
+For step 2 only the columns with MEAN and DEV in the names are picked using the grep function and only those columns are assigned to the FinalDataTbl

-For step 3 and 4 descriptive names are given to the activities, to do this the Activities are read into a variable and assigned to the FinalDataTbl
+For step 3 and 4 descriptive names are given to the activities, to do this the Activities are read into a variable and assigned to the FinalDataTbl, thus the FinalDataTbl contains the data that is grouped by activity.

 For step 5 a tidy data set is created that follows the tidy data definition.

 And finally export the table to a text file.